knpuniversity/symfony-alice-fixtures/knpu/processors-container.md

 [[[ code('08192b2efd') ]]]

-To test this out, open up a new tab and let's tail the `app/logs/dev.log` directory.
-Because `app/console` runs in the `dev` environment by default.
+To test this out, open up a new tab and let's tail the `app/logs/dev.log` directory, because `app/console` runs in the `dev` environment by default.
 And let's grep it for the word `Character`:

 ```
 tail -f app/logs/dev.log | grep "Character"
 ```

+Now reload the fixtures!

 ```
 php app/console doctrine:fixtures:load